Creating audience-centric content

 Proposals can be critical in successfully advancing major gift solicitations.
 The best proposals are highly customized, professional, and time-sensitive.
 Accomplishing these objectives can be challenging.
 At Northwestern University, we conceived and implemented a multi-faceted proposal toolkit for gift officers and communications professionals that incorporates these key needs while allowing for customization and speed.
 Putting the tools directly into the hands of gift officers allows them to more quickly create proposals that are easily approved, on-message, on-brand, and polished.
 This presentation is for gift officers, communications professionals, and anyone interested in the process of creating effective proposals.

-Jennifer Beck, Associate Director of Executive Communications, Northwestern University
+Jennifer Beck, Associate Director of Marketing and Communications, Northwestern University

 Developing and Managing a Comprehensive Annual Marketing Strategy

 Many of the sessions do a wonderful job outlining the process for organizing annual fund, giving days, alumni events, etc. This presentation will discuss the larger communications planning process involved with making those events all work together in one communications strategy.
 Emphasis on planning and integration.

 Anthony Fossaceca, Director, Advancement Marketing and Communications, Cleveland State University

 In this interactive session, let’s talk about how to be strategic and organized in testing, measuring, and improving our multi-channel comm flows.
 This session will be a mixture of examples, strategies for analysis and improvement (plus tools to help), and collaborative work to get our creativity going!